consolegregor/cm2115-23-24-weekly-demos/README.md

 ## Topic listing

 The following links will take you to the package in `src/main/java` and, where relevant, FXML files in `src/main/resources` for each topic.
-The list will be updated each week when the new code is added.
+Note that links will lead to a 404 until we've covered that topic in class.

 - Topic 2: JavaFX
     - [Code](https://github.com/RobertGordonUniversity/cm2115-23-24-weekly-demos/tree/main/src/main/java/uk/ac/rgu/topic2)